How Do I

 You would still own the contract after selling just a portion of it.
 The company which purchased the piece would own the percentage obtained from you.
 If at a later date you decide to sell what remains of it then the company you sell it to would own the contract.
 You, of course, are given the cash compensation that you deserve.

-This is why it is important to have a plan.
+This is why it is important to have a plan for selling payments, even if it is just only a portion.
 To fully understand your financial situation now and in the near future.
 It would not make sense to sell your entire structured settlement if you won't be able to pay your bills in six months.
+However, if you are in need of immediate cash, then this is a choice which you may have to make.

 You don't have to sell it all at once if you only need a determined amount of cash.
 Only you can decide if yielding it is the best decision for you, and the broker can provide advice to help you through the process and make the cash you need available to you in a timely fashion.

 No, especially if you only need a portion of the money.
 You can choose a piece or the entire account; it depends on your needs.
 Generally, most people sell only parts of their payment stream.
-Whatever your choice, call 888-404-4242, to start the process.
+Whatever your choice, call 888-404-4242 to contact us and to start the process.
 A settlement annuity company can best assist you.

 Generally, most states have a Protection Act; this law allows you to exchange payments for a lump sum of cash if you meet these requirements: